copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 }
 ```

-More advanced Interceptors are capable of "stepping into" the internals of the ViewModel and make updates.
-Rather than
+More advanced Interceptors are given additional privileges and are able to push changes back to the ViewModel.
+Rather
-being notified when something interesting happens, they are notified when the ViewModel starts up, and are given direct
+than being notified when something interesting happens, they are notified when the ViewModel starts up and are given
-access to the Notifications flow, as well as a way to send data directly back into the ViewModel's processing queue,
+direct access to the Notifications flow, as well as a way to send data directly back into the ViewModel's processing
-for doing unique and privileged things like time-travel debugging.
+queue, for doing unique and privileged things like time-travel debugging.
+Advanced Interceptors are able to restore the
+ViewModel state arbitrarily, and send Inputs back to the ViewModel for processing, both of which will be handled
+processed in the normal queue by the InputStrategy.

 ```kotlin
 public class CustomInterceptor<Inputs : Any, Events : Any, State : Any>(